ddesson/RabbitMQ-Parcel-Delivery/README.md

 There will also have basic Applications to Administer this Application.
 For example a Parcel Delivery, add or remove Delivery Companies and their supported Deliveries.

 # Design Details
+## Data Structures

- Delivery Company Structure for each Source and Destination Cities Company Name
+ Delivery Company Structure for each Source and Destination Cities
+ - Company Name
-  Source City
+ - Source City
-  Destination City
+ - Destination City
-  Estimated nymber of days to deliver
+ - Estimated nymber of days to deliver
-  Cost per Kg of weight
+ - Cost per Kg of weight

-  Delivery Bid - used by a Customer to find the best company to deliver their parcel Companny Name
+Delivery Bid structure used by a Customer to find the best company to deliver their parcel
+- Companny Name
-  Source City
+- Source City
-  Destination City
+- Destination City